scripthookvdotnet/scripthookvdotnet/README.md

 ## Downloads

-Prebuilt binaries can be found on the [releases](https://github.com/crosire/scripthookvdotnet/releases) page.
+Pre-built binaries can be found on the [releases](https://github.com/crosire/scripthookvdotnet/releases) page.

 ## Contributing